DavidBorts/PyDarktable/README.md

 <br/>

-Use _PyDarktable_driver.py_ for a simlple means of interfacing with the code.
+Use _PyDarktable_driver.py_ as a simple means of interfacing with the code.

 Command format:
 ```sh